A dog walker holding a leash while a Beagle looks up attentively on a sunny day.

 Dog size and temperament

-A dog’s size and behavior can raise the dog walking services cost because some dogs simply require more control, experience, or safety measures.
+A dog’s size and behavior can raise the dog walking services cost because some dogs require more control, experience, or safety measures.

 Large breeds and reactive dogs often need solo walks, which pushes the rate higher than a standard group outing.
 Walkers also factor in the physical effort, risk, and special equipment needed for these cases.